 “In order for man to succeed in life, God provided him with two means: education and physical activity.
 Not separately, one for the soul and the other for the body, but for the two together.
 With these means, man can attain perfection".

 Wise words from one of the wisest Greek philosophers, Plato.

-As we’ve mentioned before, a lot of people don’t stick to their fitness & exercise goals.
+As we’ve mentioned before, a lot of people don’t stick to their fitness and exercise goals.

-It's not about relying on your coach or your friend to track your stuff in their personal development plans.
+It's not about relying on your coach or friend to track your habits in their personal development plans.